Reduction type of smooth quartics: Characterization of potentially good hyperelliptic reduction

 where $I_3 = 5/(2^2\cdot3^2) \cdot D_3(Q)^2$ where $D_3$ is the discriminant of ternary quadratic forms. \end{lemma} In particular, if $Q$ is non-degenerate, we have \begin{small}

-\end{small} \begin{remark} As mentioned in the introduction, it appears likely that the methods from \cite{kollar} and forthcoming \cite{elsenhans-stoll} will allow to determine the reduction type over $K$ of $F=0$ (at least for any DVR $\O$ for which one can solve polynomial equations over $k$).
-Indeed, their algorithms compute the finite list of $\PGL_3(\O)$-equivalent classes of forms over $\O$ which are $\PGL_3(K)$-equivalent to $F$ and with a discriminant of minimal valuation.
-Hence, one has good quartic reduction if and only if there is a form in the list with a discriminant of valuation $0$ (in this case there is actually a unique class).
-One has good hyperelliptic reduction if and only if at least one form $F_0$ in the list satisfies the conditions of Proposition~\ref{2->1}.
-Indeed, in this case the discriminant is not of valuation $0$ but $I_3(F_0)$ is, as we have just seen\footnote{Using the HSOPs of Theorem~\ref{th:domodp}, the same property holds with the 6th invariant in characteristic $2$, the first in characteristic $3$ and the fifth in characteristic $5$.}.
-This means that the valuation of the discriminant is minimal for a form having a \PHM{}.
-Unlike the case of good quartic reduction, the list may contain several forms having either bad or good hyperelliptic reduction.
-For instance $F/\Q_{11}=0$ where $F=(x_2^2-4 x_1 x_3)^2 + \pi^4 (x_1^4+x_3^4)$ has good hyperelliptic reduction whereas $F(\pi^2 x_1,\pi x_2,x_3)/\pi^4=0$ has bad reduction and both have a discriminant with minimal valuation. \end{remark}
+\end{small} \begin{remark} With Lemma~\ref{lem:test-conic}, we are now in position to determine the reduction type \emph{over $K$} of a smooth plane quartic $F=0$ (at least for any DVR $\O$ for which one can solve polynomial equations over $k$).
+The extra ingredients needed come from the methods developed in \cite{kollar} and forthcoming \cite{elsenhans-stoll}.
+Indeed, their algorithms compute the finite list $S$ of $\PGL_3(\O)$-equivalent classes of forms over $\O$ which are $\PGL_3(K)$-equivalent to $F$ and with a discriminant of minimal valuation.
+Now, the discussion splits into two cases.
+Clearly, one has good quartic reduction if and only if there is a form in $S$ with a discriminant of valuation $0$ (and in this case one has actually $\# S=1$). \\Secondly, one has good hyperelliptic reduction if and only if at least one form $F_0 \in S$ satisfies the conditions of Proposition~\ref{2->1}.
+The reverse implication is straightforward.
+For the direct implication, we know that the curve admits a good toogle model $F_0=0$ over $K$ (Theorem~\ref{th:goodmodel}).
+Its discriminant is not of valuation $0$ but $I_3(F_0)$ is, as we have just seen\footnote{With the notation of Theorem~\ref{th:domodp}, the same property holds replacing $I_3$ by $I_{24}^{(2)}$ (resp. $I_3^{(3)}$, resp. $J_{15}^{(5)}$) in characteristic $2$ (resp. $3$, resp. $5$).}.
+This means that the valuation of the discriminant of $F_0$ is minimal and therefore $F_0$ belongs to the class of a form in $S$, which is also a good toogle model (the properties of being a good toogle model do not change by the action of $\PGL_3(\O)$).
+Unlike the case of good quartic reduction, $S$ may contain several forms having either bad or good hyperelliptic reduction.
+For instance $F/\Q_{\pi}=0$ with $\pi \in \Z_{>5}$ where $F=(x_2^2-4 x_1 x_3)^2 + \pi^4 (x_1^4+x_3^4)$ has good hyperelliptic reduction whereas $F(\pi^2 x_1,\pi x_2,x_3)/\pi^4=0$ has bad reduction and both have a discriminant with minimal valuation. \end{remark}